JoLamMaker/ThisArm_Firmware/ReadMe.md

 ## Introduction of &quot;ThisArm&quot; Firmware

-I put this hobby project open-source with a view to provide a documented and ease to use Robot Arm firmware.
+I put this hobby project open-source with a view to provide a documented and easy to use Robot Arm firmware.
 More detail on calibration steps was included in the document &quot;MainDocumentWithCalibrationSteps.docx&quot;

 This Firmware aim to provide a higher level of automation and user interaction with hobby level robot arm that replicate kinematic of ABB IRB460.
 Existing example in the market/open source world include: